 The Board of Directors has created a Public Policy Committee, a group of volunteers who create the annual public policy agenda, draft policy statements, and host a legislative breakfast.
 The Board has also approved a series of public policy position statements

 .
-If you are interested in volunteering, please contact Sarah Hastings
+If you are interested in volunteering, please contact Kara Laughlin

 at (216) 482-2312.

 On a more individual level, Adoption Network Cleveland works with hundreds of adoptees, birthparents, adoptive parents and foster youth each year to educate them about their rights and empower them to advocate for themselves.

 For more information about Adoption Network's advocacy activities, contact Betsie Norris